 Refillable water bottle, I like hydroflasks because they keep your water super cold.

 First aid kit in case you cut your feet on the reef

 Bathing suite / surf trunks

 Two leashes in case one breaks

 How to Buy the Right Size Surfboard

 Beginning surfers frequently buy too small of a surfboard when they buy their first board.
 We suggest that you rent surfboards until you get good enough to ride one that is 9 feet or less in length.
-Most surf board rentals are around $20 a day whereas a new surfboard can cost between $500-$1,000.
+Most surfboard rentals are around $20 a day whereas a new surfboard can cost between $500-$1,000.
 So for $500 you could get 25 days of surfboard rentals.
-In 25 days you should be able to move down in size at least a 10 ft surfboard an so on.
+In 25 days, you should be able to move down in size at least a 10 ft surfboard and so on.

-If you want to give your children surfing lessons it’s very important that you know how to surf very well yourself.
-You don’t want you child to get hurt whiling learning to surf.
+If you want to give your children surfing lessons it’s critical that you know how to surf very well yourself.
+You don’t want your child to get hurt whiling learning to surf.
 If you don’t surf and are not a skilled waterman or women leave teaching the sport of surfing to your child to a professional.
-If you are skilled in the water on a surf board then the best way to start out is by riding tandem with offspring.
-Tandem surfing with a child is super safe and a great way to be able to coach your child in real time.
+If you are an expert on a surfboard then the best way to start is by riding tandem with offspring.
+Tandem surfing with a child is super safe and a great way to be able to coach your child in real-time.
 Tandem surfing is also a great way to bond with your child.

 How to Cross Step on a Longboard is one of the first tricks you can learn while surfing on a long board surfboard.
 The secret is to push back on the board with your front foot as you quickly stepforward with back foot and then bring your other foot back in front so as to uncross your legs very quickly.
 To begin with step the back foot forward and then quickly pull in back.
 Sort of like a half step.